 Socially responsible investing is more than just a trend, it’s a transformative reorientation that’s gaining traction, reshaping the industry and becoming impossible to ignore.

-In a survey conducted by U.S. Bank last year, “71% of finance leaders say their business’s focus on ESG has increased in the past 12 months, including 80% of those generating more than $5 billion in annual revenue.”
+In a survey conducted by U.S. Bank in 2021, “71% of finance leaders say their business’s focus on ESG has increased in the past 12 months, including 80% of those generating more than $5 billion in annual revenue.”

 To accommodate these priorities, as well as the influx of U.S. issuers entering the European market, trustees are being stretched to their limit in terms of what’s being asked of them.
 Some trustees have the flexibility, experience, technology, global network and breadth of services to embrace these challenges, and some are less equipped to adapt.

-“The ESG financing space is complex and rapidly changing, which means it’s crucial for trustees to present innovative options to their clients,” says Michael Whelan, U.S. Bank Global Corporate Trust senior vice president – Europe.
+"The ESG financing space is complex and rapidly changing, which means it’s crucial for trustees to present innovative options to their clients,” says Tom Cubitt, head of U.S. Bank Global Corporate Trust Europe.
 “In this environment, off-the-shelf ESG solutions aren’t enough to help CFOs and their teams stay competitive.
 Instead, we work to provide each client with customized solutions for the greatest possible impact.”

 Below, we’ll look at three examples of how our global corporate trust team helped align client goals with the strategic and tactical approaches necessary to achieve them.
 Learn how the synergy of these strong partnerships produced several first-of-a-kind ESG transactions in the European marketplace last year.